matplotlib/matplotlib/doc/users/shell.rst

 **********************************

-By default, matplotlib defers drawing until the end of the script because drawing can be an expensive opertation, and you may not want to update the plot every time a single property is changed, only once after all the properties have changed.
+By default, matplotlib defers drawing until the end of the script because drawing can be an expensive operation, and you may not want to update the plot every time a single property is changed, only once after all the properties have changed.